Nolan Gorman Preview, Player Props: Cardinals vs. Phillies

 Nolan Gorman At The Plate

-- In 33.7% of his games this year, Gorman has had at least one RBI.
-He's picked up more than one in 18.3% and driven in three or more of his team's runs in eight contests.
+- In 33.3% of his games this season, Gorman has had at least one RBI.
+He's picked up more than one in 18.1% and driven in three or more of his team's runs in eight contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.